 Great Artesian Basin Sustainability Initiative

-To assist in improving pressure in the Basin, the Australian, New South Wales, South Australian and Queensland governments are funding the
+To assist in improving pressure in the Basin, the Australian, New South Wales, South Australian and Queensland governments provided funding through the